 In the UK, well in England and Wales that is, a house is only truly sold when the contract is completed.
 There are usually three stages in the house sale in the England and Wales, as follows:

 - Offer is made and accepted.
 Sale can still fall through for many reasons.
-Up to the point contracts are exchanged either the buyer or seller can pull out without financial consequence.
+Before contracts are exchanged the buyer or seller can pull out without financial consequence.
 However, each party will be responsible for their own costs incurred up to the point the other party pulled out.

 - Contracts are exchanged.
 At this point it’s common practice for a 10% deposit to change hands and for a completion date to be set.
 The completion date can be the same as the date of exchange.
 But this is usually 30 days from exchange of contracts.
 In theory a house sale can still fall through during the exchange to completion period, but it’s uncommon.
 If the buyer pulls out once contracts have been exchanged, they stand to lose the 10% deposit and may suffer costs.